Grand Theft Auto: Chinatown Wars: Plot

-Meanwhile, Hsin contacts Huang for assistance, concerned about the news of an informant within his syndicate, and orders him to investigate two former Triad allies who Hsin is suspicious about – the Korean Midtown Gangsters and the Angels of Death who are an outlaw motorcycle club.
-In the process, Huang is forced to deal with a Triad-hating mafioso named Rudy D'Avanzo who tried to deceive him but kills him when he learns of this deception.
-Huang helps Heston with several jobs for his Federal Investigation Bureau (FIB) contact, who offered to assist them with their investigation.
-Hsin soon becomes annoyed with Huang's slow progress and believing he might be the informant, tries to have him killed.
-Kenny intervenes to save his nephew's life, and persuades Hsin to give Huang more time to find the true informant.
-Through Hsin's private detective Lester Leroc, Huang eventually discovers that both the Koreans and Angels are innocent.
-Meanwhile, Heston is forced to back down due to pressure from internal affairs, leaving Huang to hack into the FIB servers to retrieve some files which name both Zhou and Chan as police informants.
+Meanwhile, Hsin contacts Huang for assistance, concerned about the news of an informant within his syndicate, and orders him to investigate two former Triad allies who Hsin is suspicious of—the Korean Midtown Gangsters, and an outlaw motorcycle club called the Angels of Death.
+Huang's investigation is briefly thrown off-course by a Triad-hating mafioso named Rudy D'Avanzo, who tricks him into believing the informant may be a member of the Messina crime family.
+Hsin eventually exposes Rudy's deception, leading to Huang killing him.

+During this time, Huang assists Heston with several jobs for his Federal Investigation Bureau (FIB) contact, who offered to aid their investigation.
+However, Hsin soon becomes annoyed with Huang's progress and attempts to have him killed, suspecting Huang himself might be the informant.
+Kenny intervenes to save his nephew's life, and persuades Hsin to give Huang more time to find the actual informant.
+Eventually, with the aid of Lester Leroc, a private detective hired by Hsin, Huang discovers that both the Koreans and the Angels are innocent.
+Meanwhile, Heston is forced to quit the investigation due to pressure from internal affairs, though not before his FIB contact suggests hacking into the FIB servers to uncover the informant's identity.

-After discussing his findings with his uncle, Kenny convinces Huang that they must be given to Hsin.
-Out of disgrace at the possibility his son is betraying the Triads, Hsin steps down as leader and names Kenny his successor.
+After Huang retrieves several FIB files which name both Zhou and Chan as informants, he discusses his findings with Kenny, who convinces him to present the evidence to Hsin.
+Out of disgrace at the possibility of his son betraying the Triads, Hsin retires and names Kenny his successor.
 Meanwhile, Huang is tasked with killing Zhou and Chan, though both deny the accusations against them before dying.
-Heston later contacts Huang with news that the information he retrieved was fake and that the Wonsu leader is meeting with his allies, including the informant.
-Upon spying on the meeting, Huang is shocked to discover Kenny is the Wonsu leader and orchestrated the theft of Yu Jian.
+Heston later contacts Huang with news that the information he retrieved was fake and that the Wonsu leader is meeting with his allies.
+Spying on the meeting, Huang is shocked to discover Kenny is the Wonsu leader and orchestrated the theft of Yu Jian.
 As the LCPD and FIB ambush the meeting, Kenny makes his escape, but Huang and Heston pursue him to Hsin's penthouse.

-Upon confronting his uncle, Huang learns that Hsin had ordered Kenny to retrieve Yu Jian in exchange for a position underneath Chan.
-Kenny complied and killed Huang's father to inherit the sword, but later had Yu Jian stolen to keep himself from such a dishonourable position.
+Confronting his uncle, Huang learns that Hsin had ordered Kenny to retrieve Yu Jian in exchange for a position underneath Chan.
+Kenny complied and killed Huang's father to inherit the sword, but later had Yu Jian stolen to keep himself from such a dishonorable position.
 He also secretly worked to undermine Hsin's leadership and take over, while framing Zhou and Chan to cover his tracks.
-After Kenny stabs Hsin with Yu Jian, he is in turn killed by Huang thus avenging his father's death.
-Hsin praises Huang for his loyalty and offers to name him the next Triad boss.
-Before Huang responds, the LCPD and FIB arrive at the scene.
-Heston assumes control of the situation and arrests Hsin and lets Huang go, who's in despair after seeing the situation.
+After Kenny stabs Hsin with Yu Jian, he is in turn killed by Huang, avenging his father.
+As the LCPD and FIB arrive at the scene, Heston assumes control of the situation, arrests Hsin, and lets Huang go.
+Before he is taken to the hospital, Hsin praises Huang's loyalty and offers to name him the next Triad leader, but Huang remains silent.